microsoft/go/eng/doc/fips/UserGuide.md

 Decrypt decrypts `ciphertext` with `priv`.

-The depcrypt function depends on `opts`:
+The decrypt function depends on `opts`:

 - If `opts` is nil, it calls [rsa.DecryptPKCS1v15](#func-decryptpkcs1v15)`(rand, priv, ciphertext)`.
 - If `opts` type is `*rsa.OAEPOptions`, it calls [rsa.DecryptOAEP](#func-decryptoaep)`(opts.Hash.New(), rand, priv, ciphertext, opts.Label)`.